dschreib42/AsyncStateMachine/README.md

 This page is an almost-complete description of AsyncStateMachine, and its explicit aim is to remain minimal.

-Please use the issue tracker or the if you'd like to report problems or discuss features.
+Please use the issue tracker if you'd like to report problems or discuss features.